redimp/otterwiki-documentation/customization.md

 ### Target a Specific Page

-Hides the sidebar on the homepage only
+Hides the sidebar on the homepage.

 ```css
 body[data-page-path="home"] .extra-nav {